leon-liangwu/MaskYolo_Caffe/README.md

 # YOLO Caffe version with MaskRCNN

-### This repo is done before YOLACT: Real-time Instance Segmentation.
+**Statement:** This repo was done before *YOLACT: Real-time Instance Segmentation, ICCV 2019*.
+And this project was actually completed at the begining of 2018.

 ### Caffe-MaskYolo